Ecommerce Analytics: Actionable Insights for Business Success

 The eCommerce industry is growing at an exponential rate.
 Google's investment in partner integrations like Shopify, Woocommerce and others opened the door for eCommerce companies to grow their businesses.
 But with so many opportunities, eCommerce analytics becomes even more essential.

-With all the innovation, the eCommerce business is getting pretty competitive.
+With all the innovation such as headless eCommerce, the eCommerce business is getting pretty competitive.
 And to take over the competition, the business needs proper eCommerce analytics.
 You can choose many different routes on how to stand out from your competition.
 Marketing campaigns, customer journey, CX - customer experience, or even on-site optimization.
 All these actions require you to pull data out of your eCommerce tools and analyze it for the best insights.
 But how to do it and what to look at?

 Ecommerce analytics is a process involving gathering and interpreting the data from an eCommerce store and related data channels.
 This process helps you to understand many aspects of your eCommerce business.
 It does so by analyzing a list of critical metrics that paint a picture of your online store performance.
 Good reports also allow you to set goals for your e-store, watch over your sales data and see how you're reaching your targets.

 Ecommerce analytics consists of four stages that reflect the customer journey.
 These stages are:

 - Discovery - how the customer finds your e-store;

 - Acquisition - how you get your customer to land on your site;

 - Conversion - how you get a visitor to purchase from you;

 - Promotion - how you get customers to recommend your store.